gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

 reason, including a dead link or a poor internet connection.

 It is also important for accessibility reasons.
-Visually impaired internet users may browse the web with assistance of a screen reader.
+Visually impaired internet users may browse the web with the assistance of a screen reader.
 These will read the alt text aloud to the user, allowing them to understand the image without seeing it.